 FLCompLNG, i (EUR): That part of the Financial Limit corresponding to the economic value of the bid (i) of the User in the LNG Auction.

-CompLNGBidi (EUR): The economic value of the User’s bid (i) corresponding to the LNG Gasification Capacity booking, calculated as set out in paragraph [4].
+CompLNGBidi (EUR): The economic value of the User’s bid (i) corresponding to the LNG Gasification Capacity booking, as such (economic value) is calculated as set out in paragraph [4].

 For the purpose of applying paragraphs [2] and [3], the economic value of the User's bid in the respective case shall be the portion of the total value of his bid corresponding to the Basic Transmission Activity and the Basic LNG Activity, in accordance with the rules for allocating revenue from the LNG Auction to each Basic Activity set out in the CNG Tariff Regulation.